jonnor/ESC-CNN-microcontroller/report/report.md

 LD-CNN[@LD-CNN] is a more efficient version of D-CNN.
 In order to reduce parameters, several changes are made:
-Early layers use spatially separable convolutions .
+Early layers use spatially separable convolutions, and middle layers used dilated convolutions.
-Then dilated convolution in the middle.
 `TODO? fill out`
 As a result the model has 2.05MB of paramters, 50x fewer than D-CNN, and only drops accuracy by 2% to 79% on Urbansound8k.